-Anaïs came out of the bathroom in her silk robe – those girls had packed those things in earlier of course – and he went in to do his things.
-He wondered what he’d wear, probably just his robe.
+Anaïs came out of the bathroom in her silk robe and he went in to do his things, throwing on his robe.

-When he entered the bedroom, she was in bed, only the sidelamp on her side was on and her robe was on the chair.
+When he entered the bedroom, she was in bed, only the sidelamp on and her robe on the chair.

 ‘Hugo, I’m not comfortable if you wear that in bed.
 We can still talk but that gown is for outside the bed.’
 All that had been said in English, so where was this ‘no English’ business?

-‘Yes, to my rescue.’
-She waited for him to clink her glass, he did, she took two sips and set the glass on her sidetable.
+‘Yes, to my rescue.’ the glasses clinked, she took two sips and set the glass on her sidetable.
 He did similar on his side and asked permission to get in.

 ‘Yes Hugo, the air is cold.
 Please get under.’